21jake/Binance-volatility-trading-bot-JS/README.md

 # Contribution

-If you run into some issues or have some suggestions, feel free to open an issue at the project's repo

-I would be more than happy to approve some pull requests from my fellow JS developers/
+If you run into some issues or have some suggestions, feel free to open an issue at the project's repo.
+I would be more than happy to read/approve some pull requests :).